Black-Scholes-Merton Option Pricing Revisited: Did we Find a Fatal Flaw?: Introduction

 \section{Introduction}

-A key assumption that underlies the option pricing formula of Black and Scholes (1973) is that the continuously rebalanced asset portfolio that replicates the option satisfies the continuous-time \textit{self-financing} condition.\footnote{Harrison and Kreps (1979) , who coined the term self-financing, point out that ``this restriction is implicit in the original treatment of Black and Scholes (1973) and is explicitly displayed in Merton (1977) ."
-Our analysis too shows that the option pricing formula of Black and Scholes (1973) implies the continuous-time self-financing condition, and the condition is often used explicitly to derive the formula.
-For some textbook examples, see Duffie (2001) , Lamberton and Lapeyre (2011) , Merton (1990) and Shreve (2004) .} This condition is believed to mathematically formalize the economic concept of an asset portfolio that is rebalanced continuously without requiring an inflow or outflow of external funds.
-The continuous-time self-financing condition has not been formally derived in continuous time, however, but is defined based on a discrete-time motivation in Merton (1971) .
-When he derives the continuous-time budget equation of an investor, of which the continuous-time self-financing condition is a special case, Merton (1971) points out that ``it is not obvious" how to derive the condition in continuous time directly.
-Instead, ``it is necessary to examine the discrete-time formulation of the model and then to take limits carefully to obtain the continuous-time form."
-Merton (1973b, 1977) and subsequent studies refer back to this argument when they use the continuous-time self-financing condition, although Harrison and Pliska (1981) add that ``we have no doubt that these are the right definitions, but a careful study of this issue is certainly needed."
-More recently, Bj\"{o}rk (2009) emphasizes that the reasoning behind the condition ``has only been of a motivating nature."
+The option pricing formula of Black and Scholes (1973) , among many seminal results in the continuous-time finance literature, hinges on the continuous-time \textit{self-financing} condition.\footnote{Harrison and Kreps (1979) coined the term self-financing, and point out that ``this restriction is implicit in the original treatment of Black and Scholes (1973) and is explicitly displayed in Merton (1977) ."} This condition is believed to formalize the economic concept of an asset portfolio that is rebalanced without inflows or outflows of external funds.
+Remarkably, however, the continuous-time self-financing condition has never been derived in continuous time.
+Merton (1971) states that ``it is not obvious" how to do this, so that ``it is necessary to examine the discrete-time formulation of the model and then to take limits carefully to obtain the continuous-time form."
+This discrete-time analogy has remained the sole motivation for the continuous-time specification of the condition, although Harrison and Pliska (1981) once cautiously stated to ``have no doubt that these are the right definitions, but a careful study of this issue is certainly needed."
+Bj\"{o}rk (2009) emphasizes the informal ``motivating nature" of the discrete-time analogy, but also in this modest role the analogy is not straightforward.
+The reason is that the path-by-path interpretation of the discrete-time model is lost in the continuous-time model, since the It\^{o} integrals used in continuous time hold almost surely but not pathwise (Bick and Willinger, 1994).